 Appointments

-Or, if we have asked you to book any of the following appointments, the NHS App is the quickest and easiest way to do this:
+To book any of the following Nurse appointments, the NHS App is the quickest and easiest way to do this:

 Visit the NHS App page for details